 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain two ways to correct problems resulting in the supervisor-therapist and therapist-client relationship.
+-Name two ways to correct problems resulting in the supervisor-therapist relationship and therapist-client relationship.

--Explain two of the three basic skills that you may wish to utilize to empower your supervisee
+-Name three basic skills that you may wish to utilize to empower your supervisee.

--Explain what five things clearly specify the exact gap between desired and actual performance.
+-Name five things clearly specify the exact gap between desired performance and the supervisee's actual performance.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."